Josh McDermitt

-Josh McDermitt (born June 4, 1978) is an American film and television actor and comedian.
+Josh McDermitt (born June 4, 1978) is an American actor and comedian.
 He is best known for playing Eugene Porter on AMC's The Walking Dead.
 In 2006, McDermitt appeared on Last Comic Standing as a contestant.
 McDermitt had a main role on the sitcom Retired at 35 from 2011 to 2012, playing the character Brandon.

 Early life

 McDermitt was born on June 4, 1978, in Phoenix, Arizona.
 He resides in Los Angeles, California, where he is a member of the improvisational comedy group Robert Downey Jr Jr.

 Career

 McDermitt began his career in entertainment by calling in to a local radio show in Phoenix, Tim & Willy, at a young age.
 Calling in routinely, under the guise of different voices, McDermitt kept listeners and Tim & Willy entertained.
 Not long afterward, he began working with them as a producer, following them to both KNIX & KMLE.

 McDermitt was a semi-finalist in the fourth season of Last Comic Standing.
 He played the role of Larry in the 2009 TV movie Rehab for Rejects.
 McDermitt then starred in the TV Land sitcom Retired at 35, playing the role of Brandon.
 The show ran for two seasons from 2011–2012, before being canceled.

 In October 2013, it was announced by producers that McDermitt had been cast as Eugene Porter, a character from The Walking Dead comic book, for the fourth season of the TV series of the same name.
 He was a main cast member from the fifth until the eleventh and final season.
+In February 2024, it was revealed that McDermitt was cast in the new NBC pilot Suits LA as Stuart Lane, the partner of Stephen Amell's Ted Black.